Care home costs UK

 Nursing care

-Nursing care fees are usually higher because the package assumes a nursing environment and more specialist support.
-Dementia input, complex nursing needs, and room choice can all affect the weekly total.
+Nursing home fees are usually higher because the placement includes a nursing environment, more clinical oversight, and a higher level of specialist support.
+Dementia support, more complex nursing needs, and room choice can all move the weekly total up.

 Current broad guide range: £1,350 to £1,750 a week.